 The concepts of coordination and cooperation returned to the forefront in development theory thanks to economic concepts of varying theoretical origins, such as coordination failure, contracts (labour contracts), interaction of externalities and cumulative causation.
-So-called 'heterodox' economists used the concepts of cumulative causation
+'H0eterodox' economists used the concepts of cumulative causation and path dependency in order to explain economic stagnation and answer the question as to why some economies seem unable to trigger the virtuous process of catching-up7.

-Coordination is of particular necessity in the early stages of development - in agricultural contexts, in situations where capital is lacking, and poverty, as it reduces costly competition.
+Coordination is of particular necessity in the early stages of development - in agricultural contexts, in situations where capital is lacking - as it reduces costly competition.
 This was highlighted by the first development theorists after WWII - e.g., Gunnar Myrdal, Albert Hirschman and Paul Rosenstein-Rodan (1943) - with the notion of spillover effects, linkages and complementarities.
 For Rosenstein-Rodan, spillovers induce increasing returns to an activity proportional to the number of others who undertake the same activity or complementary ones.
-Their absence explains multiple equilibria and the formation of underdevelopment traps.
+Their absence explains the possibility of multiple equilibria and the formation of underdevelopment traps.
 This was the justification of the role of the state at the early stages of development, as the entity most able to reallocate factors and resources across markets.
 Coordination failure implies that markets alone cannot achieve the coordination that is necessary for triggering the process of development (Adelman 2000, 2001).
 As emphasized by Karla Hoff (2000) in her re-examination of Rosenstein-Rodan, market forces do not necessarily lead from the lowest equilibrium to the best one.
 All studies emphasized the endogeneity of low equilibria, coordination failure and poverty traps self-enforcing themselves.

-These views are criticised by neoclassical economics, as exemplified, e.g., by international financial institutions and theories of rent-seeking in public institutions that view market forces as more efficient mechanisms for growth, as well as institutional economics and positive political economy, for which the state may make confiscatory demands (the 'grabbing hand') and fail to credibly commit (which has often been the case in developing countries).
+These views are criticised by neoclassical economics, as exemplified, e.g., by international financial institutions and theories of rent-seeking within public institutions that view market forces as more efficient mechanisms for growth, as well as positive political economy, for which the state may make confiscatory demands (the 'grabbing hand') and fail to credibly commit (which has often been the case in developing countries).
 As underscored by Bardhan and Udry (1999), there is a consensus that the state has a necessary role in developing countries because it is better able to provide macroeconomic stability and a credible legal structure and secure property rights; state capacity, however, may be endogenous to the level of economic development.
 In the context of imperfect information and incomplete markets that characterise early stages of development, coordination failures are likely, especially in decision-making regarding investment: the state therefore plays a crucial role as a coordinator.

-&lt;sup>6 As in, e.g., Kaldor; a complete review is in Toner (1999).
+7 As in, e.g., Kaldor; a complete review is in Toner (1999).

 The existence of poverty or underdevelopment traps and their determinants - economic, political, institutional - is therefore a recurrent question in development economics.
 Different patterns of growth and convergence clubs have been highlighted in the literature on global inequality (for example Pritchett 1997, 2000 who found patterns of growth similar to 'hills', 'plateaux', and so on).
-Cross-country econometric exercises have also highlighted multiple equilibria that would explain the income gap between rich and poor nations and the existence of low output equilibrium.
+Cross-country econometric exercises have also highlighted multiple equilibria that would explain the income gap between rich and poor nations and the existence of low output equilibrium8.